What does collateral mean?

 The collateral provided for the loan means the assets the borrower pledges to the bank in case they are not able to repay the loan as agreed.
 The home you are buying is always the primary collateral.

-Additional collateral needs to be provided if the loan amount exceeds 75% of the home’s value.
+You need to provide additional collateral if your loan amount exceeds 75% of the home’s value.
 The pledge provided as additional collateral only covers the part of the debt that the value of the borrower’s home doesn’t cover in full.

 A guarantee is defined as an undertaking where a guarantor assumes the liability to repay another person’s debt to a creditor.
-In other words, if the borrower fails to repay the debt as agreed, the debt may be recovered from the guarantor.
-This kind of personal guarantee is usually not accepted as collateral for a home loan.
+If the borrower fails to repay the debt as agreed, the debt may be recovered from the guarantor.
+A personal guarantee is usually not accepted as collateral for a home loan.

 A home's collateral value is 75%

-For example, if you buy a home for 100,000 euros, the collateral value is 75,000 euros; this is also the amount of the home loan you can take out with your home as the only collateral.
-If the loan amount you need exceeds 75,000 euros, you must provide additional collateral or use more of your savings.
+For example, if you buy a home for 100,000 euros, the collateral value is 75,000 euros.
+If the loan amount you apply for exceeds 75,000 euros, you must provide additional collateral or use more of your savings.